-To qualify as a full-time student, you must be registered for six hours during a fall, spring, or summer semester.
-You can meet this level by taking three hours in each term (e.g., Fall 1 & Fall 2) or taking six hours in a single term.
-You may be required to be a full-time student if you have financial aid.
+To qualify as a full-time student, you must be registered for nine hours during a fall semester or spring semester.
+During the summer, six hours qualifies as full-time.
+You may be required to be a full-time student if you have a graduate assistantship or other forms of financial aid.

-Less than six hours in a semester is considered part-time.
+Less than nine hours in the fall or spring, and less than six hours in the summer, is considered part-time.